Kipferl-OS/Pi-Hole-on-Android-through-linux-image-server/README.md

 **[Summary of the overall installation steps]**

 Download Linux Deploy APK on your chosen device.
 While it's officially available on the Play Store (or any safe 3rd APP store - I strongly suggest giving **Aurora Store** a go).
-Alternatively, it can be downloaded from the original GitHub sources:
+Alternatively, it can be downloaded from its original GitHub sources:

   - Latest version: **https://github.com/meefik/linuxdeploy/releases**
   - For android 4.x older devices: **https://github.com/meefik/linuxdeploy/releases/tag/2.5.1**